 ||National Australia Bank

 ||Australia & New Zealand Banking Group

 *Indicates that options were outstanding against part or all of the holding

 As part of our activities, the Company sells call options and put options.
 We may sell call options, but only against part or all of particular securities held by the Company.
 Put options are sold as an opportunity to acquire stock at advantageous prices.
 We have cash or undrawn banking facilities available to buy the underlying securities if all puts are exercised.

 The growth of the Company’s net assets per share plus dividends is a measurement of how the Company’s portfolio of investments has been managed.
 This is measured relative to the S&P/ASX 200 Accumulation Index (which also assumes reinvestment of dividends).

 Djerriwarrh is a medium to long term investor, so our investment performance is focused over a corresponding period, say five to ten years.

 Note: Djerriwarrh net asset per share growth plus dividend series is calculated after management fees, income tax and capital gains tax on realised sales of investments.
-It also does not reflect the value of franking credits attached to the dividends paid by Djerriwarrh which adds approximately 2.7 per cent to the portfolio return and 1.4 per cent additional return when compared to the Index.
 It should be noted that Index returns for the market do not include the negative impact of management expenses and tax on their performance.